 Rocks were identified using the measured data, BASE Surface and georeferenced imagery then flagged in CARIS HIPS.
 The features were created as S-57 objects and attributed using CARIS BASE Editor.

-All S-57 objects created in BASE Editor were exported to a S-57 feature file (\.000) as a final step.
+All S-57 objects created in BASE Editor were exported to a S-57 feature file (.000) as the final step.